abilandz/PH8124/Lecture_7/Lecture_7.md

 This is precisely what we wanted to achieve: We have suspended with ```Ctrl+Z``` the job running in the foreground which was blocking the terminal input, and then restarted its execution in the background with the command **bg %jobNumber**.
 While that job is now running in parallel in the background, we can do our thing in the terminal again.
 As the last remark, we stress out that the command **bg** can accept as an argument the job number, but not its PID.

 A closely related command is the **Bash** built-in command **fg**.
 This command moves the jobs running in the background to the foreground.
-Before discussing its syntax, we first stress out the following important fact: It is impossible solely by using **Bash** built-in features to bring to the foreground a process running in the background in the current shell instance if it was not started in the background from the current shell instance.
+Before discussing its syntax, we first highlight the following important fact: It is impossible solely by using **Bash** built-in features to bring to the foreground a process running in the background in the current shell instance if it was not started in the background from the current shell instance.
 Basically, this means that you cannot in the current terminal take over a process that was started in a different terminal.
 To achieve that level of flexibility, there are specialized programs available that allow us to move other programs around from one shell instance to another, for instance **screen**.

 Looking at this from another angle, it makes perfect sense, but only after we realize the following subtle difference between job and process: a job can be a group of processes, but not vice versa.
 When we suspend a job via its job number, we suspend all processes in that job.
 When we suspend a process via its PID, we suspend only that particular process.